CleverCloud/doc.clever-cloud.com/commons/addons/clever-cloud-addons.md

 ## Create an add-on for your application

 In order to create an add-on for your application, go to the [Clever Cloud Console](https://console.clever-cloud.com/).
-When you are in the main page of the console, go to the organisation in which you wan to create the add-on, for example your [personal space](https://console.clever-cloud.com/users/me).
+When you are in the main page of the console, go to the organization in which you wan to create the add-on, for example your [personal space](https://console.clever-cloud.com/users/me).

-When you are in the organisation, click on **Add an add-on**.
+When you are in the organization, click on **Add an add-on**.
 This space let you create and configure the add-on to follow your needs.

 First, choose which *type* of add-on you want to create.
 See above to have a list of available add-ons and the